soumya997/yangcha.github.io/_posts/2016-09-07-Jupyter-Notebook.md

 If the client machine OS is Windows, you may install [mobaxterm](http://mobaxterm.mobatek.net/) first, then run the above command in mobaxterm.
 Here port number 8080 can be any number.

 Once SSH tunneling is established, you can connect to the remote Jupyter Notebook.
-First open a persistent terminal byobu on server, then run command:
+Open a persistent terminal byobu on server, and run command:

 ```bash
 byobu